lionkeng/dspy-one/README.md

 This CLI automatically loads sample warranty documents for Acme Homes and lets you ask questions or generate summaries.

+## Example Descriptions

+### `simple_math`

+This introductory example demonstrates how DSPy can be used to build a very small QA system.
+It defines a short signature (`BasicQA`) and a module (`ArithmeticQA`) that wraps `dspy.ChainOfThought` to answer arithmetic questions interactively.
+The CLI uses `rich` for prompts and configures an OpenAI model via `dspy.LM`.

+### `doc_qa`

+The document QA example showcases retrieval-augmented generation and summarization.
+It automatically loads a set of warranty documents, performs a simple keyword-based retrieval to supply context, and then answers questions using `dspy.ChainOfThought`.

+**Key DSPy features**

+- Retrieval: Use DSPy’s retrieval utilities to build embeddings from the documents and fetch relevant passages.

+- Chaining Modules: Compose multiple modules—one for retrieval and one for generating answers or summaries.

+- Signatures with Richer Output: Instead of short factoid answers, use multi-sentence outputs (summaries) and structured data fields.

 ## Contributing More Examples

 - Add a new directory (e.g., `my_example/`) with an `__init__.py` and your code.